civicrm/civicrm-dev-docs/docs/testing/phpunit.md

 [PHPUnit](https://phpunit.de/) tests ensure that CiviCRM's PHP logic is working as expected &mdash; for example, ensuring that the `Contact.create` API actually creates a contact.

+## Binary

+PHPUnit provides a command-line tool.
+In [buildkit](/tools/buildkit.md), this tool is named `phpunit4`.
+In other environments, it might be
+`phpunit` or `phpunit.phar`.

 ## Suites

-PHPUnit tests are written as *PHP classes* (such as `CRM_Core_RegionTest`) and grouped together into *suites* (such as `CRM`).
-Each suite may follow different coding conventions.
+PHPUnit tests are grouped together into *suites*.
+For example, the suite `CRM` includes the `CRM_Core_RegionTest`, `CRM_Import_Datasource_CsvTest`, and many others.
+Each suite has its own coding conventions.
 For example, all tests in the `CRM` suite extend the base class `CiviUnitTestCase` and execute on the headless database.

-The `civicrm-core` project includes these suites:
+You'll find suites in many places, such as `civicrm-core`, `civicrm-drupal`, and various extensions.
+In `civicrm-core`, the main suites are:

 | Suite   | Type | CMS | Typical Base Class | Comment |
 | ------- | ---- | --- | ------------------ | ----------- |